New method identifies adaptive mutations in complex evolving populations

-A research team co-led by a scientist at the Hong Kong University of Science and Technology (HKUST) has developed a method to study how HIV mutates to escape the immune system in multiple patients, which could inform HIV vaccine design.
+RIVERSIDE, Calif. -- A team co-led by a scientist at the University of California, Riverside, has developed a method to study how HIV mutates to escape the immune system in multiple individuals, which could inform HIV vaccine design.

 HIV, which can lead to AIDS, evolves rapidly and attacks the body's immune system.
-Genetic mutations in the virus enable it to evade immune responses mounted by T cells and antibodies, which makes it all the more difficult to design an effective solution.
+Genetic mutations in the virus can prevent it from being eliminated by the immune system.
 While there is no effective cure for the virus currently available, it can be controlled with medication.

-Now, the international research team has devised a new method from conventional statistical physics to reveal patterns of selection in HIV evolution using 14 patient data sets, providing a means to efficiently distinguishing the mutations that help the virus escape the immune system from those that are only random variations.

-"Our novel method enables us to sort out which genetic changes provide an evolutionary advantage from those that offer no advantage or have a deleterious effect," said Prof. Matthew MCKAY, a Professor from the Departments of Electronic and Computer Engineering and Chemical and Biological Engineering, who co-led the study with Prof. John BARTON, an Assistant Professor of Physics and Astronomy at University of California, Riverside.
+"Understanding the genetic drivers of disease is important in the biomedical sciences," said John P. Barton, an assistant professor of physics and astronomy at UCR, who co-led the study with Matthew R. McKay, a professor of electronic and computer engineering and chemical and biological engineering at the Hong Kong University of Science and Technology.
+"Being able to identify genomic rearrangements is key to understanding how illnesses occur and how to treat them."

 "It can be difficult, however, to differentiate between real, adaptive mutations and random genetic variation," he added.
 "The new method we developed allows us to identify such mutations in complex evolving populations."